 Untamed is committed to treating your feline friend as the most important cat in the world.

-As well as making sure every meal is bursting with the highest-quality ingredients, we will create a tailor-made meal plan for your kitty, taking into account their lifestyle and tastes.
+As well as making sure every meal is bursting with the highest-quality ingredients, we will create a tailor-made meal plan for your kitty, taking into account their life stage, taste preferences, sensitivities, and allergies.